pixelschrubber/grunting-kameleoon/README.md

 - not finished yet, should be used to update an already deployed test

 `experimentResults`
-- not finsihed yet, should be used to get some basic stats
+- not finished yet, should be used to get some basic stats

 `grunt listLocalTests`
-- This function will show all locally created tests (not the one, that are within the account) x
+- This function will show all locally created tests (not the one, that are within the account)

 `grunt createLocalTest`
 - This function will create a new test from a template, which is in the folder /template/
 - Option --name is mandatory, the name will be used to set up a new folder under the /template/ folder